 Also known as a breast lift, a mastopexy is a surgical procedure that redefines the shape of the breasts.
 During this operation, excess skin will be removed and the breast tissue itself is reshaped to lift the breasts.
+Learn the answers to several frequently asked questions about breast lifts.

 While every woman’s body is unique, recovery times for a mastopexy can take up to 6 weeks.
 You’ll most likely feel aches and pains around the point of incision for several months following your procedure.